MarcosMasip/framework-clean-self-contained/README.md

 1. Auto-downloads a JDK 21 locally into `.jdk/` if you don't have one.
 2. Uses the bundled Maven Wrapper (no system Maven required) to build all modules.
 3. Caches dependencies for offline use.
-4. Starts the demo app (CRUD + REST + descriptors) at http://localhost:8080.
+4. Starts the demo app (CRUD + REST + descriptors, Spring Data JPA + in‑memory DB) at http://localhost:8080.

 ### 4. Verify the API
 In a second terminal: